LouisianaGroups/louisiana-groups/README.md

 ## Notes

-Since this is a volunteer project, we're not putting high priority on old browser compatibility support.
+This is a volunteer project, so we're not putting high priority on old browser compatibility support.
 Use a real browser. :smiley:

 ## Contributing